futureversecom/trn-examples/examples/substrate/use-nft/README.md

 );
 ```

-Run the command below to execute the example script, ensure you have specified a valid `CALLER_PRIVATE_KEY` and passed in a Collection ID
+Run the command below to execute the example script passing in a Collection ID

 ```
-CALLER_PRIVATE_KEY=0x000... pnpm call src/mintNft.ts --collectionId=<Collection ID>
+pnpm call src/mintNft.ts --collectionId=<Collection ID>
 ```

 ### Transfer NFT